A Tale About Love II - a Change in Relationships - Cover

 “James, I’m the general manager of the mill, so be careful!”

-When I entered my office Peter, two others from my group and Mary Ann were waiting for me.
-One look at me, and Mary Ann jumped forward, embraced me, and gave me a medium-sized kiss.
+When I entered my office Peter, two members of my group [Peter is not and has not been part of James’s group, except for the NT project.
+He is James’s counterpart in Marketing.] and Mary Ann were waiting for me.
+One look at me, and Mary Ann jumped forward, embraced me, and gave me a nice kiss.

 “Congratulations, boss.
-You deserve it and we are all very happy!” and she whispered, “a pity that you are already engaged...”
+You deserve it and we’re all very happy for you!”
+Then she whispered, “A pity that you’re already engaged...”

-I stared at her; I remembered that she was rumored to be engaged also, but somehow, I gathered that that would not have been a great obstruction.
+I stared at her; I remembered that she was rumoured to also be engaged, but somehow, I gathered that that would not have been a great obstruction.
 And then Peter and the others stepped forward and congratulated me for my promotion.
 I looked at Peter and he shook his head.

 “I was never in the running and I’m happy that my friend got the job.
-Imagine I’d have to train another bloody foreigner!
-But go home now and relax as there’s still the dinner tonight, and I am certain that Maureen will be interested in the news, too!”
+Imagine, I’d have to train another bloody foreigner!
+But go home now and relax.
+We still have to survive the dinner tonight, and I’m certain that Maureen will be interested in the news!”

-When I got home, I did not feel Maureen in the flat and when I opened the door there was only a note that she had gone to the hairdresser.
-I was disappointed because I wanted to tell her immediately the good news, but I understand hairdressers and similar have a much higher priority for women than for husbands.
+When I got home, I did not feel Maureen in the flat, and when I opened the door there was only a note that she had gone to the hairdresser.
+I was disappointed because I wanted to tell her the good news immediately, but I understand hairdressers and similar have a much higher priority for wives than for husbands.
 I was also home much earlier than I had told her in the morning, so she must have thought that she had much more time available.
-I also heard a message on the answering machine that the dinner tonight was for me to include Maureen - now I understood the hairdresser!
-This was the first time she formally appeared as my better half!
+I also heard a message on the answering machine to include Maureen at the dinner tonight - now I understood the hairdresser!
+This was the first time she would formally appear as my better half!

-I lay down for a moment but woke up when she came back.
+I lay down for a moment but woke up when she came home.
 Her hair was wrapped in a scarf, and she just blew a kiss at me.
-“Do not touch me, James.
+“Don’t touch me, James.
 I love you but stay away!” and she vanished into the guest room.
-I heard noises from mumbling to outright yelling and when I opened the door slightly a cushion came flying.
+I heard noises ranging from mumbling to outright yelling and when I opened the door slightly a cushion came flying.
 “I told you to stay away!
 I mean it!”

 And then the door opened, and she appeared.
-I just stared and stared - she was a miracle of beauty.
-Her luscious red hair was beautifully made up in little waves and curls, her makeup almost not appearing, but emphasizing her gorgeous face and her sparkling eyes, her light green blouse complementing her eyes and with an almost decent décolleté with my opal pendant hanging between her firm breasts, a small belt showing off her narrow waist, and the long silk skirt with the slit to almost her hips showing her long and slender legs.
-She wore the signet ring my father had given her.
+I just stared and stared.
+She was a miracle of beauty.
+Her luscious red hair was beautifully made up in little waves and curls, her makeup almost not appearing, but emphasizing her gorgeous face and her sparkling eyes.
+She wore a light green blouse, which complemented her eyes and had an almost decent décolleté, with my opal pendant hanging between her firm breasts, a small belt, showing off her narrow waist, and the long silk skirt with the slit to almost her hips, showing her long and slender legs.
+She also wore the signet ring my father had given her.
 She stepped forward and turned around.

 “You like it?”